4 Keys To A Successful First 100 Days As A New Senior Pastor

 Turnover in churches is high right now.
 Senior Pastors are retiring as baby boomers age, and the wave is only going to grow.
 Perhaps more than I’ve ever seen, there are scores of people facing their first senior pastor job.
 Landing the gig is one thing, but then what?
 I’ll never forget a friend of mine getting his first senior pastor job and telling me that he felt “like the dog that caught the bumper.”
 What do I do now?

-Over the course of my ministry as a senior pastor and our work in executive search for churches and ministries, I’ve found a few key steps to making the first 100 days on the job a great head start to a long tenure.
+Over the course of my ministry as a senior pastor and our work in executive search for church and ministry job positions, I’ve found a few key steps to making the first 100 days on the job a great head start to a long tenure.

 1. Listen.
 I learned this one the hard way (I didn’t do it very well).
 In my first days as a senior pastor of a large church, I felt a need to get many new initiatives launched to show that I was working hard.
 Little did I realize that the best initiative I could have spearheaded was a listening campaign.
 Take the pulse of where your church currently is.
 Create a spreadsheet to make sure you have touched base with most, if not all of the major groups in the church.
 Legendary NBA coach Phil Jackson (and ironically the son of a senior pastor) was once asked the secret to his success.
 He said something like, “Listen.
 You’d be surprised how many people lose just because they weren’t listening.”
 When you arrive at a church as the new senior pastor, people want to know that you’re listening.
 You’re also likely to hear plenty of good data that can help you discern what the next best steps for your church might be.